wojteklupin/studio-projektowe2/frontend/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads for development with different port than default one used by backend
 ```
-npm run serve
+npm run serve -- --port 3000
 ```

 ### Compiles and minifies for production